Washington Air National Guard

 The Washington Air National Guard (WA ANG) is the aerial militia of the State of Washington, United States.
-It is a reserve of the United States Air Force and along with the Washington Army National Guard an element of the Washington National Guard and of the much larger United States National Guard Bureau.
+It is a reserve of the United States Air Force and along with the Washington Army National Guard an element of the Washington National Guard and of the larger United States National Guard Bureau.

 As state militia units, the units in the Washington Air National Guard are not in the normal United States Air Force chain of command.
-They are under the jurisdiction of the Governor of Washington through the office of the Washington Adjutant General unless they are federalized by order of the President of the United States.
-The Washington Air National Guard is headquartered at Camp Murray, Tacoma, and its commander is Brigadier general Gent Welsh.
+They are under the jurisdiction of the governor of Washington through the office of the Washington Adjutant General unless they are federalized by order of the president of the United States.
+The Washington Air National Guard is headquartered at Camp Murray, Tacoma, and its commander is Brigadier General Gent Welsh.

 Overview

 Under the "Total Force" concept, Washington Air National Guard units are considered to be Air Reserve Components (ARC) of the United States Air Force (USAF).
-Washington ANG units are trained and equipped by the Air Force and are operationally gained by a Major Command of the USAF if federalized.
+Washington ANG units are trained and equipped by the Air Force and are operationally gained by a major command of the USAF if federalized.
 In addition, the Washington Air National Guard forces are assigned to Air Expeditionary Forces and are subject to deployment tasking orders along with their active duty and Air Force Reserve counterparts in their assigned cycle deployment window.

-Along with their federal reserve obligations, as state militia units the elements of the Washington ANG are subject to being activated by order of the Governor to provide protection of life and property, and preserve peace, order and public safety.
+Along with their federal reserve obligations, as state militia units the elements of the Washington ANG are subject to being activated by order of the governor to provide protection of life and property, and preserve peace, order and public safety.
 State missions include disaster relief in times of earthquakes, hurricanes, floods and forest fires, search and rescue, protection of vital public services, and support to civil defense.

 In addition, the Washington State Guard (WSG) is an all-volunteer militia force under the Washington Military Department that provides reserve personnel to both the Washington Army National Guard and the Washington Air National Guard.
 It is under state jurisdiction and its members are employed only within the State of Washington.
 It is not subject to be called, ordered or assigned as any element of the federal armed forces.
 Its mission is to provide units organized, equipped and trained in the protection of life or property and the preservation of peace, order and public safety under competent orders of State authorities.